Tmuat/Visit-Kingston/README.md

     - The images used as a dividers came from [unsplash](https://unsplash.com/); with the exception of the Hampton Court Ice Rink and the christmas market.
     - The image used as a divider for attractions was taken from [Hampton Court Ice Rink](https://hamptoncourtpalaceicerink.co.uk/).
     - Other images were sourced from [google images](https://www.google.com/).
+    - The loading gif was created at [loading.io](https://loading.io/).

 ---